 “I graduated early from high school — at the age of 20,” Tony quipped.
 “I was put back in school because I could not speak any English — not a word — so I was put back in the eighth grade as a 16-year-old kid.”

 Tony went on to earn a bachelor’s degree from Louisiana College (LC), a Southern Baptist school in Pineville, Louisiana.
 He pastored a church in Pineville during his last two years at LC.
 He continued his ministry preparation at Golden Gate Baptist Theological Seminary where he earned a master of divinity degree.

 While at Golden Gate, Tony worked under Jack Combs, his predecessor at CSBC.
 In 1976, Tony completed his doctoral studies at the California Graduate School of Theology in Southern California.
 He served as pastor of Anglo and ethnic churches in Southern California.
 The last church he served as pastor before joining CSBC was the Slavic Evangelical Baptist Church of Hollywood, where Tony and his wife, Victoria, are still members.

 Victoria Ahaev’s godly parents and grandparents were also from the former Soviet Union.
 Although born in New York, Victoria has lived all her life in the Los Angeles area.
 She is meticulous with language and is fluent in Russian and Spanish as well as English.
 Tony and Victoria have two children: a married daughter with one son who owns her own business and a son who is working on his PhD in Middle Eastern languages and cultures.

 “My greatest joy in ministry has been that I have the freedom to work in our Convention and have the privilege of exercising the gifts and abilities that I have without any restraints,” Tony said.
 “I have been given the opportunity to not only do the administrative part of ministry, but I am also free to visit churches and serve as an interim pastor.
 Being close to people keeps my heart warm and helps me be more effective.”

-Tony has honorary doctor of divinity degrees from Mid-America Baptist Theological Seminary in Tennessee and Odessa Theological Seminary in Ukraine.
+Tony has honorary doctors degree from Mid-America Baptist Theological Seminary in Tennessee and Odessa Theological Seminary in Ukraine.